 Bear in mind, though, that the MyWay Search malware is persistent enough to obstruct removal and stealthy enough to obscure some of its components.
 This is why a thorough cleanup in this scenario presupposes more than mere manipulations on the Control Panel level.
 Read the following sections to learn the details.

-The extermination of the MyWay Search redirect virus can be efficiently accomplished with reliable security software.
+The extermination of MyWay Search PUP can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option